boucadair/add-resolver-information/draft-ietf-add-resolver-info.md

    Thanks to Tommy Jensen for the Shepherd review.

-   Thanks to Johan Stenstam for the dns-dir review.
+   Thanks to Johan Stenstam for the dns-dir review and Ray Bellis for the RRTYPE allocation review.